Ola-HH/pokemon/README.md

   ```

 This will start the development server, and the application will be available at http://localhost:3000 in your web browser.

-## Accessing the live version

-If you prefer not to run the application locally, you can access the live version hosted on GitHub Pages at https://ola-hh.github.io/pokemon/.

 ## Usage